Liouville first-passage percolation: subsequential scaling limits at high temperature: Crossing quantile lower bounds

-\end{prop} \begin{lem} If $\pi$ is a left\textendash right crossing of $\mathfrak{R}$, then $|\mathcal{P}(\pi)|\ge K/3$.\end{lem} \begin{proof} In order for $\pi$ to cross each column of width $S$, it must cross a pass contained entirely within that column.\end{proof} \begin{lem} Let $G$ be a graph with maximum degree $d$, and let $\{a_{1},\ldots,a_{M}\}$ be an arbitrary subset of the vertices of $G$.
-Then the number of $n$-vertex connected subgraphs $H$ of $G$ containing at least one $a_{i}$ is at most $M\cdot d^{2n}$.\end{lem} \begin{proof} It is easy to see that every graph on $n$ vertices contains a circuit of length at most $2n$ that visits every vertex.
-Thus the number of subgraphs $H$ as specified in the statement is bounded by the number of walks of length at most $2n$ starting at one of the $a_{i}$s, which is evidently bounded by $M\cdot d^{2n}$.\end{proof} \begin{prop} We have a constant $d_{\mathrm{pass}}$ so that
+\begin{proof} In order for $\pi$ to cross each column of width $S$, it must easy-cross a pass contained entirely within that column, and the blow-up of this pass can have width at most $6$. \end{proof} \begin{lem} Let $G$ be a graph of maximum degree $d$, and let $\{a_{1},\ldots,a_{M}\}$ be an arbitrary subset of the vertices of $G$.
+Then the number of $n$-vertex connected subgraphs $H$ of $G$ containing at least one $a_{i}$ is at most $Md^{2n}$. \end{lem}

+\begin{proof} It is easy to see that every connected graph on $n$ vertices contains a circuit of length at most $2n$ that visits every vertex.
+Thus the number of subgraphs $H$ as specified in the statement is bounded by the number of walks of length at most $2n$ starting at one of the $a_{i}$s, which is evidently bounded by $Md^{2n}$. \end{proof} \begin{prop} We have constants $C_{\mathrm{p}}$ and $d_{\mathrm{p}}$ so that